StratusLab/stratuslab.github.com/_posts/2013-03-25-docs-roadmap.md

 ### Metadata Schema Updates (13.05)

-The metadata management functions will support a new element in the image descriptions--dc:alternative.
+The metadata management functions will support a new element in the image descriptions--alternative (in [Dublin Core terms][dcterms] namespace).
 This will provide an alternative name for an image.
 This will be used to provide a stable URL for a series of related images.
 For example, the latest ubuntu image from StratusLab would have a stable URL like:

     https://marketplace.stratuslab.eu/metadata/images@stratuslab.eu&tag=ubuntu